morrolinux/mpradio/README.md

 rdsPattern=$ARTIST_NAME - $SONG_NAME	;Pattern which is passed to eval() to produce title EG: $SONG_YEAR - $ALBUM_NAME

 ```
+Optional: Protect your SD card from corruption setting Read-Only mode
+use utility/roswitch.sh as follows:

+`roswitch.sh` ro to enable read-ony (effective from next boot)

+`roswitch.sh` rw to disable read-only (effective immediately)

 # Usage
 It (should) work out of the box.
 You need your mp3 files to be on a FAT32 usb stick. (along with the config file if you need to override default settings)
 You can **safely** shut down the Pi by unplugging the stick and waiting for about 5 seconds until the status led stops blinking.